oliver-anh-nguyen/bigdata_technology_project/README.md

 ## Project parts details

 - Part 1.
-Create your own project for Spark Streaming: read adult.csv file, using kafka producer data, consumer data and save on HBase
+Create your own project for Spark Streaming: read adult.csv file, kafka -> spark streaming -> hbase

 - Part 2.
 Integrate HBase and/or Hive with Part 1: using HBase

 - Part 3.
 Create a simple demo project for any of the following tools: using Kafka